NateNi/Job-Scraper/README.md

 The application integrates with Slack to send notifications about new job links.
 The Slack token and channels are stored in the `settings` table.
 When a new job link is created, it is sent to the Slack channel associated with the corresponding website record.

+## Planned Enhancements

+- Package the application as a desktop app with Electron.js
+- Suggest inputs for a web scraper if the url matches a recognized pattern
+- Attempt to autogenerate a web scraper

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue for discussion.